-A corporation must have a principle office which is a physical location within the State of New Jersey wherein the important records of the corporation are kept.
+A corporation must have a principal office, which is a physical location within New Jersey where the corporation keeps its important records.

-The incorporator should set up a corporate book which contains the corporation’s certificate of formation, bylaws, stock certificates and records of transfers of stock, minutes of meetings of the shareholders, directors and officers along with all other important company documents.
+The incorporator should set up a corporate book that contains the corporation's certificate of formation, bylaws, stock certificates and records of transfers of stock, meeting minutes, and all other important company documents.

 Appoint Initial Corporate Directors

-The incorporator, after completion of the formational documents for the corporation should select individuals who will constitute the initial board of directors.
-These directors will govern the corporation until such time as the shareholders meet and elect directors.
+The incorporator, after completing the corporation's documents for formation, should select individuals for the initial board of directors.
+These directors will govern the corporation until the shareholders meet and elect directors.

-The names of the initial directors selected by the incorporator shall be designated on the “Incorporator’s Statement” along with their addresses.
-While the Incorporator’s Statement does not have to be submitted to New Jersey government, it should be signed by the incorporator and kept in the corporate book.
+The names and addresses of the initial directors will be designated on the “Incorporator's Statement.”
+While the Incorporator's Statement does not have to be submitted to New Jersey government, it should be signed by the incorporator and kept in the corporate book.

 Hold Your First Board of Directors Meeting

-Once selected, the board of directors should meet promptly to make several initial decisions to include:
+Once selected, the board of directors should meet promptly to make several initial decisions, including:

-- Appointment of officers to manage the day to day business of the corporation.
+- Appointment of officers to manage the corporation's day-to-day business.

-- Preparation and adoption a set of bylaws which govern how the corporation is to be governed.
+- Preparation and adoption of bylaws that outline how the corporation is to be governed.

-- Determination of the number of authorized shares of stock, the different classes and applicable restrictions and rights of stockholders, stock certificates issue authorization and determination of the official form of stock.
+- The number of authorized shares of stock, the different classes and restrictions and rights of stockholders, stock certificates issue authorization, and determination of the official form of stock.

 - Adoption of a corporate seal.

 - Determination of the corporation's fiscal year.